torch/rnn/doc/miscellaneous.md

 ```
 yet it is much more efficient, especially for modules with lots of parameters, as these
 Tensors aren't needlessly copied during the `clone`.
-This is particularly useful for [Recurrent neural networks](https://github.com/torch/rnn/blob/master/doc/README.md)
-which require efficient copies with shared parameters and gradient w.r.t. parameters for each time-step.
+This is particularly useful for RNNs which require efficient copies with shared parameters and gradient w.r.t. parameters for each time-step.

 <a name='nn.Module.maxParamNorm'></a>
 ### Module:maxParamNorm([maxOutNorm, maxInNorm]) ###